From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Abstract

 \section{Abstract}

-Despite massive investments in scale, deep models for click-through rate (CTR) prediction often exhibit rapidly diminishing returns—a stark contrast to the smooth, predictable gains seen in large language models.
-We identify the root cause as a \textit{structural misalignment}: Transformers assume sequential compositionality, while CTR data demand combinatorial reasoning over high-cardinality semantic fields.
-Unstructured attention spreads capacity indiscriminately, amplifying noise under extreme sparsity and breaking scalable learning.
-To restore alignment, we introduce the \textbf{Field-Aware Transformer (FAT)}, which embeds field-based interaction priors into attention through decomposed content alignment and cross-field modulation.
-This design ensures model complexity scales with the number of fields $F$, not the total vocabulary size $n \gg F$, leading to tighter generalization and, critically, \textit{observed power-law scaling} in AUC as model width increases.
-We present the first formal scaling law for CTR models, grounded in Rademacher complexity, that explains and predicts this behavior.
-On large-scale benchmarks, FAT improves AUC by up to \textbf{+0.51\%} over state-of-the-art methods.
-Deployed online, it delivers \textbf{+2.33\% CTR} and \textbf{+0.66\% RPM}.
-Our work establishes that effective scaling in recommendation arises not from size, but from \textit{structured expressivity}—architectural coherence with data semantics.
+Despite massive investments in scale, deep models for click-through rate (CTR) prediction often exhibit rapidly diminishing returns---a stark contrast to the predictable scaling laws seen in large language models (LLMs).
+We identify the root cause as a fundamental \textit{structural misalignment}: standard Transformers assume sequential compositionality, whereas CTR data demand combinatorial reasoning over heterogeneous fields.
+To restore alignment, we introduce the \textbf{Field-Aware Transformer (FAT)}.
+By reconstructing the standard Transformer block with field-centric parameters, FAT achieves \textit{structured expressivity}, \changenew{fundamentally shifting the model complexity dependence from the total vocabulary size $n$ with the number of fields $F$ ($n \gg F$).} Crucially, to decouple model capacity from field cardinality, FAT employs a {Basis-Composed Hypernetwork} to synthesize field-specific parameters from shared bases, further reducing parameter complexity.
+Theoretically, we ground this scaling behavior through a formal scaling law based on Rademacher complexity.
+Empirically, FAT outperforms exisiting state-of-the-art methods with up to \textbf{\changenew{+4.38\%}} AUC improvement, and delivers \textbf{+2.33\%} CTR and \textbf{+0.66\%} RPM in live production.
+Our work establishes that scalable recommendation arises not from size alone, but from \textit{structured expressivity}---architectural coherence with data semantics.